bassem-elsodany/som-guided-vector-search/README.md

 ### The Euclidean Distance Discovery

-I discovered that my SOM was using **Euclidean distance** for query-to-cluster mapping, not cosine similarity.
+I discovered that my SOM was using **Euclidean distance** for query to cluster mapping, not cosine similarity.
 This meant:
 - **Pros**: Fast computation, works well for normalized embeddings
 - **Cons**: Can group semantically unrelated documents if they're numerically close

-### Example Debug Finding: Cluster 504 Analysis
+### Example Debug Finding: Cluster Id 504 Analysis

 Let me dive deep into a specific example that illustrates both the power and limitations of SOM clustering.
 When I queried "OAuth2 authentication", cluster 504 was selected as one of the top clusters.
 Here's what I discovered: